-The principal service provider is Lothian Buses.
-The cost of single ticket is £1.50 , it is one way but you can go any distance.
-Tickets can be bought on the bus itself by inserting coins into the machine next to the driver.
+The main service provider is Lothian Buses.
+The cost of single ticket is £1.80, it is one way but you can go any distance.
+Tickets can be bought on the bus itself by inserting coins into the machine next to the driver or using a contactless credit or debit card.
 The machine DOES NOT give change, so have the exact amount ready.
-There are night buses and the ticket costs £3 but check the timetable before you go out , as the routes are much more limited than during the daytime and they don’t go everywhere.
+There are night buses and the ticket costs £3 but check the timetable before you go out as the routes are much more limited than during the daytime and they don’t go everywhere.

 The main towns and cities of Scotland are connected by a good network of bus lines that cover the whole country.
 Although they are slower than trains, they are probably the cheapest way of visiting Scotland.
 The majority of bus services between the cities are provided by Scottish Citylink, Stagecoach, Megabus and National Express.
 Tickets can be bought in advance by phone, online, at the stations and often onboard.

 Travelling by train is not only a quick and convenient way to get around to Scotland but it also gives you the opportunity to travel through and get to know the variety of landscapes that this country has to offer.
 There are two stations: the principal one is Waverley Station, on Princess Street, the other is Haymarket.
 Tickets can be bought at the train stations, by phone or online with a credit or debit card.
 If you book in advance you can get tickets at discounted prices.
-If the station ticket office is closed, you can use an automated ticket machine, but you can also buy your ticket on board from the controller, paying in cash or with a credit card or debit card.
-For more information click here.
+If the station ticket office is closed, you can use an automated ticket machine.
+The main train company is Scotrail.

 * Central Taxis (0131 229 2468)

 There are also private hires (normal cars driven by licensed drivers), but you must book them advance.
 They are normally cheaper than regular taxis.
 You could use Capital Cars (0131 777 7777) or Uber (book via their app).